-A guide to converting practice test scores to Cambridge English Scale scores
+A guide to converting Cambridge English: Proficiency practice test scores to Cambridge English Scale scores

-Cambridge English: First, Advanced and Proficiency are now reporting results on the Cambridge English Scale.
-For these exams, candidates receive an individual score for each of the four skills - reading, writing, listening, speaking - and Use of English.
-In the live exams, each of the skills and Use of English are equally weighted, and a candidate's overall score is calculated by adding all of the individual scores together and dividing by five (and then rounding to the nearest whole number).
+Cambridge English: Proficiency is now reporting results on the Cambridge English Scale.
+For this exam, candidates receive an individual score for each of the four skills - reading, writing, listening, speaking - and Use of English.
+In the live exam, each of the skills and Use of English are equally weighted, and a candidate's overall score is calculated by adding all of the individual scores together and dividing by five (and then rounding to the nearest whole number).
 A candidate's grade and CEFR level are based on their performance across the whole test, and there is no requirement to achieve a minimum score in each paper.